arashadbm/ExtendedPushpin/README.md

 Please report any issue you find or contact if you have enhancements, fixes or ideas.

 ###Todo
-- Improve offset calculation mechanism used to show the tooltip above the pushpin, check ExpandedPanelLayoutUpdated method.
 - Fix Tooltip is shown over other controls in Page when map isn't taking the whole page.
 - Test different templates in both control template and expansion template to make sure it acts correctly.
 - Add Nuget Packages.